uqlibrary/technology-training/OpenRefine/openrefine.md

 1. The Custom text facet function allows you to write GREL functions to create a facet
 1. In the Expression box type `value.contains(",")`
   1. Click OK
   1. Since the ‘contains’ function outputs a Boolean value, you should see a facet that contains ‘false’ and ‘true’.
-These represent the outcome of the expression, i.e. true = values containing a comma; false = values not containing a comma
+These represent the outcome of the expression, i.e. `true` = values containing a comma; `false` = values not containing a comma.
+  1. Select the `true` facet
   1. We will change the name order in the next exercise

 #### Handling arrays